LunarStorm97/TWRP-Builder/README.md

 ## TWRP Builder

 This repository provides a GitHub Actions workflow to automatically build a custom TWRP recovery image.
-By using this workflow, you can generate a recovery image without the need to set up a local build environment.

-### Description

-The TWRP Builder workflow allows you to build a custom TWRP recovery image for a specific device.
-This process automates the downloading of necessary device trees and manifests, setting up the build environment, and generating the recovery image.

 ### Requirements